 What is Reiki?

 Most Reiki sessions take place in a practitioner’s office, although in very rare cases some practitioners may travel to a client’s home.
-During the session, the practitioner will typically provide a static light-pressure touch to the client gently with both hands or hold his or her hands slightly above the client in a variety of specific Reiki hand positions.
+During the session, the practitioner will typically provide a static light-pressure touch to the client gently with both hands or hold their hands slightly above the client in a variety of specific traditional Reiki hand positions.
 The length of each session varies but one hour is typical.
 Most clients report greater benefits from Reiki when they participate in a series of sessions or on a regular basis such as weekly.

 Reiki Helps Panic Attacks

 Reiki provides several benefits that may be helpful for people with panic attacks.
 Some of these benefits may include: